Southwest Corporate Fact Sheet

 Southwest Airlines' Recognitions

-- Named seventh Most Admired Company in the world by FORTUNE Magazine
+- Named ninth Most Admired Company in the world by FORTUNE Magazine.

 - Named to G.I.
 Job's 2013 Top 100 Military Friendly Employers.